Zen Design for "Best Breakfast in the World"

 Use a Grid

 In the bench-scape above, you can see straight-edged items such as chopping board and cutlery box are all aligned with each other, 90 degree angles only.
-To achieve that takes a micro-meditation every time the cooks place something down.
+To achieve that takes a micro-meditation every time the cook place something down.
 That brings serenity.
 The round items are staggered like a cascading landscape.
 That brings freedom and naturalness.

 Straight things like being aligned.
 Let them go with their nature.
 Round things like to move around freely.
 Let them do this too.